Skip to main content

 API Key Authorization Architecture

-1. Log in to FormKiQ Console
+1. Log in to the FormKiQ Console as an administrator.

-2. Navigate to Administration > API Keys
+2. Navigate to Administration > API Keys.

-3. Click Create new
+3. Choose Create new.

-4. Set name and permissions
+4. Set the key name and permissions.

-5. Copy generated key immediately
+5. Copy the generated key immediately.

 FormKiQ Console Add API Key